jintonic/gears/examples/output/README.md

 * Local position `y` [mm] (origin: center of the volume)
 * Local position `z` [mm] (origin: center of the volume)

 They are saved in separated C++ vectors (arrays with various sizes).
 Such a flat data structure and very short variable names are chosen on purpose to make plotting of those variables in a [ROOT][] interactive session easy.

+Notice that the variable `n` is the total number of step points recorded in each event. `m` is the maximal copy number of a [sensitive volume](../detector#sensitive-volume)

 ### Process id